How to Use Entity Framework (EF) Core with PostgreSQL

 6. Once the model is generated, integrate it into your Visual Studio project.
 This provides the basis for performing database operations using Entity Framework Core.

-For more detailed instructions with screenshots, check our documentation.
+For more detailed instructions with screenshots, check our detailed guide.

 Inserting new data into PostgreSQL